-Auditions will be held at the Community of Christ Church, 2121 S. Ridge Dr. in Coralville.
+Auditions and Callbacks will be held at the Community of Christ Church, 2121 S. Ridge Dr. in Coralville.

 Fill out an Audition Form to secure an audition appointment.
 Walk-ins are always welcome, but those with appointments will take priority.
 Once you fill out an Audition Form, our producer, Liz Tracey will contact you with your appointment time.
 If you submit a form, and don’t hear back from us within a couple of days, please email email@example.com.